Stellanwae/Ecommerce-Website/README.md

 * Shopping Cart: Add products to your cart, review your selections, and proceed to checkout.
 Secure Checkout: We use industry-standard security protocols to protect your personal and payment information.
 * Payment Options: Choose from various payment methods, including credit/debit cards and digital wallets.
-Shipping Options: Select your preferred shipping method and track your orders.
 * Returns and Exchanges: Learn about our return and exchange policies.
 ## Usage
 1. Visit our website at www.examplefashion.com.